toton12345/V.SOL_OLT.script/README.md

 ---

 ## **Installation**
-1. Change the login IP, username, password, management IP, VLAN ID, hostname, port number according to your ISP.
+1. Change the login IP, username, password, management IP, VLAN ID, hostname, interface according to your ISP.
 2. then RUN

 Author